 Can you keep Dwarf Gouramis together?

-Adult size Dwarf Gouramis can be a length of 8.8 centimeters (3.5 in) and need 10 gallons of water per head because they also need free space to swim.
+Adult size Dwarf Gouramis can be a length of 8.8 centimeters (3.5 in) and need 10 gallons of water per head.
 Though they are territorial-minded, they sometimes attack other male fish of different species by just mistakenly believing them as other male gouramis.

 Do keeping other Dwarf Gouramis in the same tank creates problems for them?
 Why do Dwarf Gouramis show so much aggression towards their species?
 Let’s light on these unanswered questions.